OWASP/ASST/README.md

 ###### PS: The two config files are well explained of what to change to suit your project.

+Run this command once to install node_modules for this project:

+> $ cd /opt/lampp/htdocs/ASST && sudo npm install

 To run ASST, default command:

 > $ sudo node /opt/lampp/htdocs/ASST/main.js